Dave Lamb: Voice-over work

-Dave Lamb was one of the main voice-over artists on satirical cartoon 2DTV alongside Jan Ravens and Jon Culshaw, but he gained cult status through his sarcastic voice-overs on dinner party show Come Dine with Me which began in 2005.
+Lamb was one of the main voice-over artists on satirical cartoon 2DTV alongside Jan Ravens and Jon Culshaw, but he gained cult status through his sarcastic voice-overs on dinner party show Come Dine with Me which began in 2005.
 In an interview, he claimed that in the first series he did do quite a lot of ad-libbing but that the show's writers now know how to write for his voice.
 He also stated that he would never take part in a celebrity edition as he wasn't famous enough to participate.

 In 2008, Lamb provided a voice for one of the Spade brothers in Lionhead Studios' Fable II and again in 2010 for Fable III.

 Lamb narrated Come Dine with Me-style sketches for five episodes of Horrible Histories, between 2010 and 2013.

-In 2011 for the Big Brother 2011 Come Dine with Me task, Lamb took over from usual narrator Marcus Bentley for the feature, the first time that anyone other than Bentley had provided a voice-over for the show.
+In 2011, for the Big Brother 2011 "Come Dine with Me" task, Lamb took over from usual narrator Marcus Bentley for the feature, the first time that anyone other than Bentley had provided a voice-over for the show.

 He starred in a voice-over part for a character in the 2011 MMORPG Star Wars: The Old Republic.

 He also narrates Come Dine with Me Ireland and Come Dine with Me South Africa and provides the voice-over on the CBeebies animated shows Big Barn Farm and Waybuloo.
 He narrated a special section of Blue Peter on 25 October 2011.
 The section was a spoof of Come Dine with Me at a zoo where the guests were animals.

 In May 2012, he did a voice over for UK band Jackdaw4 on their PledgeMusic page, to promote their pledge campaign to record their fourth album.

 In November 2013, Lamb provided a voice over for Bedford Modern School's production of "The Only Way", a play commemorating 10 years of co-education.

 He narrates the 2015 reboot of Danger Mouse.
 He also voices Stiletto Mafiosa in the series.
 He also narrates the live stage show of Danger Mouse at Butlins in 2017–2018.

-In 2018 Lamb was the commentator on BBC One's Saturday evening game show And They're Off ... for Sport Relief, presented by Ore Oduba.
+In 2018, Lamb was the commentator on BBC One's Saturday evening game show And They're Off ... for Sport Relief, presented by Ore Oduba.